wookey-project/wookeypedia/sphinx/source/tataouine/newapp.rst

 Usually, libraries (such as the standard library) wrap such syscalls exposing higher level helpers.
 Applications can also interact with the hardware if they are allowed to (see the permissions model), and must initialize devices using dedicated syscalls.
-Higher level helpers for hardware interactions are also provided to the application in the form of userland drivers libraries (such as the usart library).
+Higher level helpers for hardware interactions are also provided to the application in the form of userland drivers libraries (such as the USART library).

 An application can use any of the SoCs, boards, cores and drivers sources to be able to run on the target.